PradhumnaPancholi/incible_api/README.md

 ## Docs

-    Documentation for this API is living [here](https://inciblebck.herokuapp.com/docs/)
+    Documentation for this API is living on https://inciblebck.herokuapp.com/docs/